jamesrustad/jamesrustad.github.io/source/_drafts/analysing-composition-1-psycho.md

 ![](/images/2020/04/psycho-0027-b.jpg)

-Horizontal lines are often used to let our eyes move around the image from side to side without wandering too far off-axis but can present quite a boring image if there isn't a whole lot else to look at.
+Horizontal lines are often used to let our eyes move around the image from side to side without wandering too far off-axis but can present quite a boring image if there isn't a lot else to look at.
 An image of a window with horizontal blinds presented square to camera and flatly lit doesn't give you much to look at or a desire to explore further.

 Hitchcock chooses to slightly angle the camera approach to the window to create a more interesting composition.
 This is the first diagonal or 'off square' line we're shown in the movie.
 Combined with the shadows also at an angle it's an intriguing image that invites us to explore further and want to know what's on the other side of that window.

 **Diagonal lines** often create a sense of imbalance and disorder, that is if they don't have a dominant orientation.
-With a dominant or consistent orientation like we see here they can be a powerful tool to lead the eye.
-In the case of this window the angle of the shadow from the bottom right corner towards the center of frame and the bottom left corner shadow from the window ledge achieve the same thing.
+With a dominant or consistent orientation like we see here, they can be a powerful tool to lead the eye.
+In the case of this window, the angle of the shadow from the bottom right corner towards the center of frame and the bottom left corner shadow from the window ledge achieve the same thing.
 They lead our eye inside the window.
-The darkness in the room however reveals nothing initially and leaves us wanting to know what's inside.
+The darkness in the room reveals nothing initially and leaves us wanting to know what's inside.

-## The 30 day film
+## The 30-day film

 *Psycho* was a film that nearly never got made.
 When Hitchcock informed his studio, Paramount, that the title to his next picture was going to be called *"Psycho"* they didn't like it.
 They first tried to dissuade him by lowering the film's budget and then by informing him that all the studio's stages were fully booked around the time he wanted to shoot.
 Undeterred he decided to take the lower budget, film in black and white to save costs and moved production down the road to Universal Studios.
 The whole film was shot in just 30 days.
 The no-frills approach to the project seemed to suit him, The New York Times quoted him in a later interview as saying

->Nothing about it to distract from telling the tale, just like the old days.
+> Nothing about it to distract from telling the tale, just like the old days.
-> -- <cite>Alfred Hitchcock, 1960</cite>

 ## Lines must be carefully placed

 Understanding how the orientation of lines in a frame affect its mood is a useful tool for storytelling but it needs to be combined with good placement as well.
 Badly placed lines can have negative effects on the composition of an image.

 Lines that divide a frame in two down the center draw strong attention to that which is in the middle of frame, it's a good way to get focus the audience on what you want them to look at.
-Something of a trademark shot for Alfred Hitchcock is his full frame portrait shots of characters.
+Something of a trademark shot for Alfred Hitchcock are his full-frame portrait shots of characters.
 By this point in the film we've followed Marion Crane (played by Janet Leigh) as she's stolen money from her employer to start a new life with her boyfriend in Los Angeles.

 ![](/images/2020/04/psycho-0175.jpg)